LGN520/farreach-public/docs/netreach-v4.md

 	+ We must invoke add_header() explicitly for each new header even if the parser/deparser has indicated that we need the new header; otherwise, the new header will not be embedded into the packet
 - NOTE for range match
 	+ The maximum length of field for range matching is 20 bits
+- NOTE for counter
+	+ We can use direct/indirect counter for debugging, which does not occupy stateful ALU

 ## Overview